CLI Command Reference v3.0.0

 Purpose and Scope

-This document provides a comprehensive reference for all four command-line interface (CLI) commands provided by WSHawk v2.0.
+This document provides a comprehensive reference for all command-line interface (CLI) commands provided by WSHawk v3.0.
 It covers command syntax, available options, execution modes, and output artifacts for each CLI entry point.

 For installation instructions, see Installation Methods.
 For practical usage examples and workflows, see Quick Start Examples.
 For programmatic usage via the Python API, see Python API Usage.